tsilva/curriculum-vitae/README.md

 - **Client:** Hive Solutions
 - **Technologies:** Python, Colony Framework, HTML, CSS, JavaScript, jQuery, UXF

-Bargania was a Deal-a-Day service (Groupon clones) aggregation platform, where one could check out the latest deals from all main providers, sort them through different preferences, and receive a personalized newsletter with the offers most suited to the user's profile.
+Bargania was a Deal-a-Day aggregation platform, similar to Groupon, where users could browse the latest deals from major providers, sort them based on preferences, and receive personalized newsletters with offers tailored to their profiles.

-Developed core features, and did copywriting and translation for the website and all associated media (eg: adverstising).
+I developed the core features of the platform and handled copywriting and translation for the website and all associated media, including advertising materials.

 - [Gallery](https://photos.app.goo.gl/nqtk5jtiGQ56GjCm8)